Mary Lou Fulton College for Teaching and Learning Innovation policies

 2. Achieve specific course grades as outlined below:

-• Undergraduate students should refer to their major map, which outlines courses requiring a minimum “C” grade.
+• Undergraduate students should refer to their major map or curriculum checksheet, which outlines courses that require a minimum “C” grade.

 • Master’s degree and graduate certificate students must earn a grade of “B” or higher in culminating experience courses (applied project, thesis, capstone, etc.)